ShuntaroOkuma/inject-web3/sample-ec/sample-ec-before/README.md

-# Sample EC app BEFORE web3 injection
+# Sample EC app AFTER web3 injection

-This is the sample EC app **before** injecting web3.
+This is the sample EC app **after** injecting web3.

 This app uses Stripe API, so you need to prepare Stripe API Key and set env params to `.env` file.